Fey (singer): 2004–2005: La Fuerza del Destino

-Faltan Lunas (sixth studio album)
+2006–2007: Faltan Lunas

 After the success of her fifth album, Fey released a sixth one, Faltan Lunas and was produced by Carlos Jean.
-It was slated for an August 1, 2006, release, but was released on July 21, Fey's birthday.
+It was slated for an 1 August 2006, release, but was released on 21 July, Fey's birthday.
 It features a pop/dance sound along with acoustic elements.
 The first single released was "Y Aquí Estoy".
 It was announced by Fey herself that the second single would be "Me Has Vuelto Loca", but it was changed to "Como Un Ángel".
 The album was only released in a few Latin American countries, and sold around 10,000 copies worldwide, making it her lowest selling album ever.
 "Como Un Ángel" was released in January 2007, but it failed to make an impact on the charts.